Area of Law: Intellectual Property

 Patent infringement

-Region: Ontario Answer # 302Patent infringement occurs when, for example, someone makes, uses, or sells a patented invention without the permission of the owner.
+Direct patent infringement occurs when someone makes, constructs, uses or sells a patented invention without the permission of the owner.
 Generally speaking, for a patent infringement to occur, someone must make, use, or sell the invention in a country where the inventor holds a patent, without the direct or indirect permission of the owner.
-The Patent Office at the Canadian Intellectual Property Office (CIPO) will not prevent other people from infringing on your patent.
-It is up to the owner of a patented invention to ensure that no one else uses it.

 What to do if someone infringes your patent

 If someone infringes your patent and you wish to pursue legal action, you should contact a lawyer.
 Whether the court agrees that an infringement has occurred will largely depend on the wording you used to define the invention in your patent application.
-This is why it is so important to clearly define your invention when you file an application for a patent.
-Also, it is important to be aware that patents are always open to re-examination or other forms of attack.
-This means that the person who infringes your patent may well argue that your patent is invalid.
+This is why it is so important to clearly define your invention when you file the application.

 Amendments to the Patent Act – Intervening Rights of Third Parties